AdguardTeam/KnowledgeBase/docs/general/extensions.md

 #### Trusted Types Policy API

-AdGuard provides an instance of class `PolicyApi` that allows you to manage Trusted Types in your userscripts.
+AdGuard provides an instance of `PolicyApi` class that allows you to manage Trusted Types in your userscripts.
-It's useful when your userscript is running on websites that requires Trusted Types.

 You can access instance of this class by using `ADG_policyApi` variable in your userscript.